intfoundation/intchain/README.md

 ### Latest Version

-The latest INTChain version for Testnet is [v4.0.01](https://github.com/intfoundation/intchain/releases/latest)
+The latest INT Chain version for Testnet is [v4.0.01](https://github.com/intfoundation/intchain/releases/latest)

 ### Install `Go`

-**Go 1.12.5+** is required for building and installing the INTChain software.
+**Go 1.12.5+** is required for building and installing the INT Chain software.

 Install `Go` by following the [official docs](https://golang.org/doc/install).